AI-Planning/codmap-2015/README.md

 The CoDMAP competition (of the DMAP 2015 Workshop) was meant to be a preliminary version of possible future Multiagent Planning (MAP) track at the IPC (International Planning Competition).
 The competition focuses on deterministic (STRIPS-compatible), domain-independent, offline planners for cooperative agents.
 For maximal openness to various multiagent planners, CoDMAP consists of two tracks: centralized (compatibility track) and distributed (track towards IPC MAP).

+The repository contains the PDDL<->MA-PDDL conversion scripts and competition running scripts.

 Detailed information and results can be found at the competition pages: http://agents.fel.cvut.cz/codmap/

 ### Teams ###